zsiller38/Pi-in-the-Sky-Chris-Zachary/README.md

 * [Launch](#Launch)
 * [Reflection](#Reflection)

+## Planning
+See [Engineering 3 planning doc](https://docs.google.com/document/d/17WwYuRgZeO-M28lSW4JHtBa9JSogwiJhs65o3TL73Uk/edit#heading=h.ukbi0a75zb46).and planning Readme

-## Objective
+### Objective
 To measure and record flight data using a flying machine.
-## Solution
+### Solution
 Create a two stage rocket that will house a pico in the nose cone.
 The rocket will launch and collect data, then the stages will seperate and the pico will land safely with a Parachute
-## Planning
-This is our planning document reused from the [Engineering 3 planning doc](https://docs.google.com/document/d/17WwYuRgZeO-M28lSW4JHtBa9JSogwiJhs65o3TL73Uk/edit#heading=h.ukbi0a75zb46).

-# Bill of Materials
+### Bill of Materials

 ## Weekly updates
 ### January